 While can have a debilitating effect on a business, good continuity and recovery planning can ensure that the impact of even the most severe failure can result in minimal disruption.

-Here then are the best in disaster recovery and DRaaS service providers.
+Here then are the best Disaster Recovery (DR) services and DRaaS providers.